Wikidepia/indonesian_datasets/README.md

 #### [Neliti](crawl/neliti)

 This dataset is my attempt to replicate [The Pile arXiv](https://arxiv.org/abs/2101.00027).
-This dataset only contain 1/4 of the entire Neliti.com.
-More data will be released soon!
+Full data is released now.
+Contains 280k publications (converted to text) from Neliti.com repository.

 #### [Twitter](crawl/twitter)